dakota-byte/mediaget/README.md

 recommend using a virtual environment.

-tiktok installation uses selenium to open a chrome browser. uses default chrome driver.
+uses selenium to open a chrome browser. automates some of the tedious work of going to websites

+uses default chrome driver.

 ## usage